MSTP Admissions and Eligibility

 If you have matriculated in an MD or PhD program at another institution, you are not eligible to apply to the MSTP.
 The Stanford MD and MST Programs do not accept applications from students applying for transfer.
 Stanford PhD students are eligible to apply through the AMCAS MD application process.

-Stanford’s MSTP welcomes applications from individuals with a broad range of life experiences, perspectives, and backgrounds who would contribute to our community of scholars.
+Stanford’s MSTP welcomes applications from all prospective students.
 The review process is holistic and individualized, considering each applicant’s academic record and accomplishments, letters of recommendation, prior research experience, and admissions essays to understand how an applicant’s life experiences have shaped their past and potential contributions to their field and how they might enrich the learning community at Stanford.

 Admission to the Medical Scientist Training Program is contingent on acceptance to the Stanford University MD program, and the application process for both programs is collaborative.